 You are here:

-The Landscape Institute is the Royal Chartered Institute for Landscape Architects and Landscape professionals, incorporating designers, managers, planners, scientists/ecologists and urban designers
+The Landscape Institute is the Royal Chartered Institute for Landscape Architects and Landscape professionals, including landscape designers, landscape managers, landscape planners, landscape ecologists and urban designers

 As a professional body and educational charity, we work to protect, conserve and enhance the natural and built environment for the public benefit.